HaoAreYuDong/MachineLearningLM/README.md

 1. **Special Character Handling**: Due to shell reserved characters, CSV filenames in TALENT datasets may contain special characters like `(` which are shell reserved characters.
 We recommend preprocessing these filenames to use only numbers, letters, and underscores before processing.

 2. **Text Data Processing**: While we support text data processing, since we use commas (`,`) as feature separators, please replace any commas in your dataset text to avoid model confusion.
 In our evaluation, we use spaces as replacements for commas.
+3. XGBoost in the framework is solely used for testing purposes currently.
+It only supports binary classification and is excluded from the experimental statistics in the paper.

 ### Batch Processing Usage